koala819/wildSchool/README.md

 <img align="right" width="500" height="500" src="00.jpg">

 # wildSchool
-Projet pour rentrer à la Wild Code School<br>
+Project to get into the Wild Code School<br>
-Il fallait réaliser un programme dans le langage qu'on souhaitait pour ajouter un Argonaut.<br>
+We had to make a program in the language we wanted to add an Argonaut.<br>
-Utilisation de JavaScript et de Firebase
+Use of JavaScript and Firebase